p14149650/project/readme.md

 - My target audience will be university students who want to get an insight into writing a professional cv.

 ## Proximity:
-- The website will take into consideration sized images so that when the user views the site on a particular device it should resize the images accordingly.
+- The website will take into consideration correctly sized images so that when the user views the site on a particular device it should resize the images accordingly.
+The navigation bar is responsive so when the user resizes the web page it toggles the navbar elements into a closed menu tab which makes the website more accessible on any device similar to other website out there.

 ## Alignment:
 - The website has taken into consideration a single page website that allows users to refer to individual elements and